 Practices of non-linear movement can help if done regularly over a long period.
 These movements work both sides of the body.
 They increase flexibility and balance and fluidity.
 And they are fun!
 Examples:

-yoga, especially if it’s alignment-oriented like Iyengar and Anusara
+yoga, especially alignment-oriented types like Iyengar and Anusara

 I’m staying safe, going out only for walks and groceries masked.